-The visible signs of this disease are skin lesions, probably caused by infection of the bacteria Staphylococcus hyicus.
-In severe cases of this greasy pig disease, death can occur, especially when bacteria penetrates and damages the liver and kidneys.
-At first, lesions appear on dark parts of the skin, which later spread and became flaky.
-Usually, antibiotics are used to treat the infection, along with skin protectants and autogenous vaccines.
-The key to prevention is improving hygiene in piglet enclosure as well as its design to prevent the introduction of infection through skin abrasions caused by rough floors.
+The visible signs of this disease are skin lessions, probably caused by infection of the bacteria Staphlococcus hyicus.
+In serious cases of this greasy pig disease, death can occur especially when bacteria penetrates and damages the liver and kidneys.
+At first, lessions appear on dark parts of the skin which later spread and became flaky.
+Usually antibiotics are used to treat the infection, along with skin protectants and autogeneous vaccines.
+The key to prevention is improving hygiene in piglet enclosure as well as its design to prevent introduction of infection through skin abrasions caused by rough floors.

 Coccidiosis is a parasitic disease of the intestinal tract of animals caused by coccidian protozoa that causes diarrhea.
 Such episodes can be bloody, often between 10 and 21 days of age and up to 15 weeks of age.
 Acute cases are treated with fluid therapy and coccidiostats.
 Secondary infections can result from damage to the intestinal wall.
 Preventative treatment of sows infected with coccidiostats is appropriate.
-Hygiene should be improved to end the cycle of disease; sow feces are a significant source of infection, and flies help spread it.
-Providing a warm, dry, clean creep area will help to reduce the parasite load and the likelihood of coccidial disease.
+Hygiene should be improved to end the cycle of infection; sow feces are a major source of infection and flies help spread it.
+Providing a warm, dry, clean creep area will help to reduce the parasite load and the likelihood of coccidial infection.

 B. Post-weaning and growing period

-Respiratory diseases among pigs translate to coughing, sneezing, and abdominal breathing.
+Respiratory diseases among pigs translates to coughing, sneezing and abdominal breathing.
 Undetected and untreated cases can lead to reduced growth rates and potential pig deaths.
 To treat such diseases, antibiotics can be administered as part of feeds or drinking water or injected.
-To prevent such health conditions, proper ventilation should be maintained.
-Also, appropriate environmental conditions are needed to keep respiratory diseases at bay.
+To prevent such health conditions proper ventilation should be maintained.
+Also appropriate environmental conditions is needed to keep respiratory diseases at bay.
 For example, high levels of ammonia in the surrounding can make pigs more susceptible to infections.
 Vaccines are available for some forms of pneumonia, although the strain affecting a farm should be identified to help exercise a proper treatment.

 C. Breeding stock

 Mastitis is inflammation of one or more mammary glands caused by a variety of bacteria species or secondary to other diseases.
 It is a common condition that occurs sporadically in individual sows or sometimes as a herd outbreak associated with a specific infection.
-Symptoms include loss of appetite, reduced milk production, and higher body temperature.
-Antibiotics, along with anti-inflammatory drugs, are effective treatments.
-Oxytocin may be used to encourage let down of milk, and corticosteroids can be prescribed.
-Hygiene in farrowing housing is essential, along with nutrition during late pregnancy, to promote immunity.
-Stress can also be a factor, and it is vital to make sure that sow housing facilities are not damaging teats.
-This disease has a significant effect on productivity because of the potential impact of reducing the number of piglets weaned by sows.
+Symptoms include loss of appetite, reduced milk production and higher body temperature.
+Antibiotics, along with anti-inflammatory drugs are effective treatments.
+Oxytocin may be used to encourage let down of milk and corticosteroids can be prescribed.
+Hygiene in farrowing housing is important, along with nutrition during late pregnancy to promote immunity.
+Stress can also be a factor, and it is important to make sure that teats are not being damaged by sow housing facilities.
+This disease has a significant effect on productivity because of the potential effect of reducing the number of piglets weaned by sows.

 Porcine parvovirus is the most common and important cause of infectious infertility.
-Pregnant sows infected with parvovirus are likely going to experience adverse reproductive performance such as mummification, and stillbirths can occur, resulting in small litter sizes.
-Accurate diagnosis is essential as other reproductive diseases share the same symptoms.
-The virus can survive outside the host for several months; parvovirus can be endemic in most herds.
+Pregnant sows infected with parvovirus are likely going to experience adverse reproductive performance such as mummification and stillbirths can occur, resulting in small litter sizes.
+Accurate diagnosis is important as other reproductive diseases share the same symptoms.
+As virus can survive outside the host for several months, parvovirus can be endemic in most herds.
 Other pigs can spread the virus, although most of the damage takes place during pregnancy.
-At the moment, there are no treatments available; to prevent this disease, routine vaccination of gilts is advisable.
+At the moment, there are no treatments available; in order to prevent this disease routine vaccination of gilts is advisable.

 The following tables are taken from the Department of Agriculture and Fisheries Department of Australia’s State of Queensland.